-- (c) Minimum DoD certification skill level 3 required for retention; Fire Inspector II (ALC Phase 1), and Fire Officer II (ALC Phase 2).
-Structured Self-Development Level 3 and completion of Fire Officer III (SLC Phase 1) and Fire Officer IV (SLC Phase 2) required before promotion to the next skill level.
-Additional certifications for SSG are Fire Instructor II, Fire instructor III, Fire and Life Safety Educator I, Fire Inspector III, Plans Examiner I, Fire Department Health and Safety Officer, Hazardous Materials Technician, Hazardous Materials Incident Commander, Hazardous Materials Safety Officer, Wild Land Firefighter I and Wild land Firefighter II (continuing education). - (d) Minimum DoD certification at skill level 4 required for retention; Fire Officer III (SLC Phase 1) and Fire Officer IV (SLC Phase 2).
-Additional certifications for SFC are Fire Instructor II, Fire instructor III, Fire and Life Safety Educator II, Fire Inspector III, Plans Examiner I, Fire Department Health and Safety Officer, Hazardous Materials Technician, Hazardous Materials Incident Commander, Hazardous Materials Safety Officer, Wild Land Firefighter I, Wild land Firefighter II, National Incident Management System (NIMS) 300/400 and Defense Support of Civil Authorities (DSCA) Phase 1 and 2 (continuing education).
-Completion of Structured Self-Development Level 4 is required to be eligible for promotion to MSG. - (e) Based on unit mission posture Firefighters at all skill levels may also be required to complete Rescue Technician I, Technical Rescuer I-Confined Space Rescue I and II, Confined Space Rescue I and II, Rope Rescue I and II, Structural Collapse Rescue I and II, Trench Rescue I and II, and Vehicle and Machinery Rescue I and II. - (f) Federal Emergency Management Administration (FEMA) Emergency Management Institute courses IS 100.b Introduction to the Incident Command System (ICS), IS 200.b ICS for Single Resources and Initial Action Incidents, IS 700.a An Introduction to the National Incident Management System (NIMS) and IS 800.a An Introduction to the National Response Framework (NRF). - (13) In accordance with DoD 6055.06-M, must pass pre-employment medical and physical criteria contained in NFPA 1582, prior to attending formal training. - c.
-Additional skill identifiers.
-(Note: Refer to table 12-8 (Listing of universal ASIs associated with all enlisted MOS)). - (1) B9-Bradley Fighting Vehicle (BFV) (personnel only). - (2) P6--Project Management (Skill level 2 thru 6 for personnel only). - (3) R7--Army Reconnaissance (Skill level 3-7 personnel only). - d.
+- (13) All DoD firefighters shall be certified at the next higher level before being eligible for that level and have a minimum of 1-year on-the-job experience at the position immediately below the target position, in accordance with DoD 6055.06-M. - (14) The options available to Army firefighters, in Active, Reserve and National Guard Components, for fulfilling certification requirements are: attend courses at the Louis F. Garland Fire Academy, Goodfellow Air Force Base (GAFB), TX (Note: Not all certifications are offered at GAFB); enroll in USAF Career Development Courses (CDCs) online; or attend International Fire Service Accreditation Congress (IFSAC) or pro-board accredited courses available through third part firefighting universities and colleges. - (a) Soldiers who have completed IFSAC and pro-board accredited training at non-DoD entities must file for reciprocity through the DoD Fire and Emergency Services Certification Program (FESCP) in accordance with DoD 6055.06-M. Certification levels of all DoD fire and emergency services personnel, to include MOS 12M Soldiers, can be viewed and verified on the DoD FESCP website. - (15) Based on unit mission posture Firefighters at all skill levels may also be required to complete Rescue Technician I, Technical Rescuer I-Confined Space Rescue I and II, Confined Space Rescue I and II, Rope Rescue I and II, Structural Collapse Rescue I and II, Trench Rescue I and II, and Vehicle and Machinery Rescue I and II. - (16) Firefighters in all ranks are highly encouraged to enroll in and complete the following Federal Emergency Management Agency (FEMA) certification: IS 100.b Introduction to Incident Command System, IS 200.b Incident Command System for Single Resources and Initial Actions Incidents, IS 700.a.
+An Introduction to NIMS, IS 800.a An Introduction to the National Response Framework. - (17) In accordance with DoD 6055.06-M, must pass pre-employment medical and physical criteria contained in NFPA 1582 and NFPA 1580 when published prior to attending formal training.
+NFPA 1582 is going away along with NFPA 1583 and will be combined in NFPA 1580. - c.
+Additional skill identifiers (ASI).
+(Note: Refer to table 12-8 Listing of universal ASIs associated with all enlisted MOS). - (1) B9-Bradley Fighting Vehicle (BFV) (personnel only). - (2) P6--Project Management (Skill level 2 thru 6 for personnel only). - (3) R7--Army Reconnaissance (Skill level 3-7 personnel only). - d.
 Physical requirements and standards of grade.
-Physical requirements and SG relating to each skill level are listed in the following tables: - (1) Table 10-12M-1.
+Physical requirements and SG relating to each skill level are listed in the following tables. - (1) Table 10-12M-1.
 Physical requirements. - (2) Table 10-12M-2.
 Standards of grade TOE/MTOE. - (3) Table 10-12M-3.
 Standards of grade TDA.